jangrudo/ai-apocalypse/README.md

 by memes, but this idea is not new, it’s rather only a change in terminology.)

 (**Disclaimer:** I apologize for not citing sources.
 I probably should, but I’m not always able to trace the origins.
-This article does not conform to the standards of a scientific paper.
-Still, I do believe all the claims made here to be true — even if they are put forth in an undecendly simplified manner.
-This is not a fairy tale either.)
+The only novel idea here is what has been outlined in the “spoiler”, everything else has already been said earlier by someone else.
+Many concepts are also described in an undecently simplified manner.
+Still, I do believe all the claims made here to be true.
+This article might not be a proper scientific paper, but it’s not a fairy tale either.)

 (**A simplified explanation:** We are not creating anything new.
 We are dealing with an existing form of life which is trying to break free.
 It has been merely using humans as a